PaaaulZ/UglySpotifyPlaycountFetcher/README.md

 # UglySpotifyPlaycountFetcher
 A simple program that scans memory to find a track playcount on Spotify.

-**You will need Spotify installed, open and you can't use your computer while this is running.
-The Spotify window will pop on your screen everytime the software switches to another song**
+**You will need Spotify installed and open while this is running.
+The Spotify window will pop on your screen for the first song and will blink in the taskbar for every other song**

 ## Why?

 To build [IndieGuerraBot](https://github.com/PaaaulZ/IndieGuerraBot) I needed a way to find the playcount for a song but unfortunately Spotify doesn't provide one.
-At first I found a way a way but it involved editing Spotify files and I didn't like it.
-I wanted something to run a let go without having to think about it or touching Spotify's code.
+At first I found a way but it involved editing Spotify files and I didn't like it.
+I wanted something to run and let go without having to think about it or touching Spotify's code/files.

 ## How does this work?

 Honestly I'm not even sure it will work.
-It's working for me (tested on Windows 10 Pro 10.0.18362 compiling in x86) and that's good.
+It's working for me (tested on Windows 10 Pro 10.0.18362 compiling in x86 and x64) and that's good.

 Spotify comunicates with the Hermes protocol and it's packets are encoded.
 At first I thought about computer vision but that sounded unreliable, so I thought about finding and detouring the function that encodes/decodes packet but:

 1) That's too much work.
 2) A software update could break my code.
-3) Is against Spotify's ToS (?)
+3) Is against Spotify's ToS (?).

 Since I was thinking about memory then I jumped to the conclusion that I didn't need to work that much.
 Seeing the playcount on my computer meant that I have it loaded in memory, having it loaded in memory meant that I could take it from there and do whatever I like with it.